Hi, I'm Silke.

 When my teacher is away, I notice something else.

 I don’t replace the class with ninety minutes at home.
 Most of the time, I skip it altogether.
 And I notice how quickly I start explaining that decision to myself.
 As if I need a good enough reason not to take that time.
-Not because I don’t care.
-But because there’s always something else that feels more urgent.
+Not because I don’t care, but because there’s always something else that feels more urgent.

 Add the idea that we should be doing it properly, and skipping gets even easier.